madetech/blog/posts/problems_to_avoid_when_building_a_software_team.md

 # 7 problems to avoid when building a software team

 Building and maintaining a high performance software team is an ongoing effort.
-Your challenges range from attracting great people in a highly competitive market, to putting together team structures and practices in which people can thrive.
+The challenges range from attracting great people in a highly competitive market, providing interesting and challenging workloads, to putting together team structures and practices in which people can thrive.

 We're lucky to have worked with a number of software teams who have been looking to improve the quality and frequency of their delivery.
-There are a number of common structures and embedded practices that we've found to hinder a teams' ability to ship good quality software fast:
+There are a number of common structures and embedded practices that we've found to hinder a team's ability to ship good quality software fast:

 1\.
 "DevOps" silos